Breaking: U.S. government - The Beaverton

 “Once something is this far gone, it’s really difficult to make it functional again.
 At this point, it’s probably easier and safer to just get rid of it and get a new one,” says governmental analyst Katrina Winters.
 “And our old government can always be donated.
 With a few minor tweaks it could easily find a second life as a house of horrors for a struggling theme park.”

 “Plus, we’ve learned so much from this one, the next one’s bound to be stronger.
-Like, now we know that women and people of color are also human beings, so we can take that into account from the beginning rather than trying to tack it on later, which didn’t really out.”
+Like, now we know that women and people of color are also human beings, so we can take that into account from the beginning rather than trying to tack it on later, which didn’t really work out.”

-At press time, numerous members of the U.S. Congress were seen puppeteering the broken form of the government in an attempt to pretend it was still functional in a manner eerily reminiscent of the 1980s film Weekend at Bernie’s.
+At press time, numerous members of the U.S. Congress were seen puppeteering the broken form of the government in an attempt to pretend it was still functional in a manner eerily reminiscent of the 1980s Weekend at Bernie’s.